 You can submit a query to us regarding personal data by completing a Data Subject Access Request form, available by clicking this link;

-The form is offered for your convenience; we will still process your Subject Access Request if you send us your request in another written format (own letter, email, etc).
+The form is offered for your convenience; we will still process your Data Subject Access Request if you send us your request in another format (own letter, email, etc).
 It is not essential to use the form, but it does offer guidance in terms of the detail we need to help you gain access to the information you require in a timely and efficient manner.
-It also gives you a secure means to submit proof of identity and proof of representation documents to us (see below).
+It also gives you a secure means to submit proof of identity and proof of representation documents to us (see below), as appropriate.

 Please submit completed SARs to the Data Protection Officer, along with:

 - Proof of identity (a current Passport or Driving License)

 - Proof of Authorisation (if making a request on behalf of another person)

 If a third party is acting on your behalf, we will need proof that you have given them permission to act for you, your proof of ID and the representative’s proof of ID.